rzc0d3r/DarkSouls/README.md

 9. All types of dash abilities have been replaced with a built-in dash that grants invincibility frames, which can be improved (similar to Adaptability from Dark Souls 2)
 10. To upgrade stats, you must spend souls earned by defeating hostile mobs
 11. Full multiplayer support: souls from boss kills are granted to all clients
+12. Ability to customize the mod through the settings menu

 <strong>⚠ Attention ⚠</strong>